 |Balance Transfer Card||$9,167||18%||$350||29 months||$660|

 It's important to understand that each strategy has its pros and cons, and the best solution for each person will vary.
 Your situation may also vary significantly from the examples provided.
-For example, it might turn out that you have good credit and can get a better APR for a balance transfer than the one listed or that you have poorer credit and may find it difficult to qualify for a loan or balance transfer credit card.
+For example, it might turn out that you have good credit and can get a better APR for a balance transfer than the one listed or that you have poorer credit and may find it difficult to qualify for a balance transfer credit card.